isabelc/edd-software-specs/readme.txt

 This is an extension for [Easy Digital Downloads](http://wordpress.org/plugins/easy-digital-downloads/) that does several things if you enable it for a download:

-* It adds a Specs table below your single download content.
+* It adds a Specs table below your single download content (option to use it instead as a widget, and/or as a shortcode).
 The Specs table displays these fields:

  * Release date